kjpye/P6-MIDI/lib/MIDI/Event.md

 Functions and lists to do with MIDI events and MIDI event structures.

-An event is object, with each event type ab object in a different class, like:
+An event is an object, with each event type an object in a different class, like:

     MIDI::Event::Note-on(time => 141,
                          channel => 4,
-                         note=number => 50,
+                         note-number => 50,
                          velocity => 64)

 An *event structure* is a list of such events -- an array of objects.